vTEG/vteg/Readme.md

 You need [Qt](https://www.qt.io/download) to build vTEG.
 We're using the open source version.
 You also need to install mingw 64bit from the Qt installer with it.
 We've build the project with Qt V5.12.11, so having a somewhat similar version installed might be helpful.

+A compiled version of OpenCV is necessary.
+You can build it yourself if you like, we went with [huihut/OpenCV-MinGW-Build](https://github.com/huihut/OpenCV-MinGW-Build).

 Usually, Ninja and cmake should be delivered with the Qt installer if u didnt uncheck them.
 If you did, you need [Ninja](https://github.com/ninja-build/ninja/releases) as a build tool for cmake and [cmake](https://cmake.org/download/) itself.

 ### Build Steps